konstantinbelyakov/powershell-winapi-tutorial/README.md

-# powershell-winapi-tutorial
+# Windows API access from PowerShell

-Windows API access from PowerShell: tutorial and examples
+This repository contains tutorials and examples on how to access the Windows API from PowerShell scripts.